 We have strategic technology partnerships with third parties that pay us a revenue share on their gross sales to our joint customers and/or collaborate to co-sell and co-market BigCommerce to new customers.
 Certain of those strategic technology partners generate significant revenue for us, including PayPal, Google, and Stripe.
+While our contracts with strategic technology partners generally limit the ability of such partners to terminate the contract for convenience on short notice, certain of our strategic technology partners have termination for convenience clauses in their contracts with us.
 If our relationships with our strategic technology partners are disrupted, we may receive less revenue and incur costs to form other revenue-generating strategic technology partnerships.
 If our strategic technology partners were to be acquired by a competitor or were to acquire a competitor, it could compromise these relationships.
 This could harm our relationship with our customers, our reputation and brand, and our business and results of operations.